talgball/lbr/README.md

 Raspberry Pi instead of the MCU.
 The MCU is interfaced to the Raspberry PI over USB.

-* __Docking Station__ - The docking station transmits infrared signals that are used by the robot during docking, and it also recieves signals.
+* __Docking Station__ - The docking station transmits infrared signals that are used by the robot during docking, and it also receives signals.
 The transceiver circuits are custom, and they are driven by a Parallax P8X32 MCU.
 The communications protocol is an implementation of the Sony IR remote standard.
 The C source for the docking firmware is not included in this repository but is available on request.
-The docking station also embeds a NOCO Genius AGM charging system.
+The docking station embeds a NOCO Genius AGM charging system.

 Having read this far, you might be curious about why the project is called, "little brother robot."
-When the project started, my then 11 year old son came into the work shop and asked if I was building him a little brother.
+When the project started, my then 11 year old son came into the workshop and asked if I was building him a little brother.
 I thought that was a cool way to think about it, and the name stuck.